 For an author who has basically written a beginners’ guide to copywriting through the lens of YouTube, Breeze turns out to value the craft of copywriting at nothing.
-You think your business owner client could out pull John Carlton because Carlton is a “contractor”?
+You think your business owner client could out-pull John Carlton because Carlton is a “contractor”?
+Or the scriptwriters for the master of the video sales letter, Jeff Walker?
 Good luck with that.

 If those things were enough, no business owner would need a copywriter for any medium, whatever Breeze argues about the uniqueness of YouTube from a messaging point of view.

 And every page of Viewability screams that being a great copywriter is what you need to be to write great YouTube ads.